Sea Island

 THE CULTIVATION

-Sea Island cotton is grown mainly in Jamaica and Barbados – areas which lend it fantastic climatic conditions.
-Its annual production is around 150 bales.
+Sea Island cotton is grown exclusively in specific Caribbean microclimates and its annual production is approximately 150 bales.